EthanLampone/AI-CLASS-FALL-2025/HW3/README.md

   1 | 2 | Both costs again are > 0, but with a higher β we have more of a Greedy BFS algorithm.
   --------------------------

+## Part B. --->
+Part B. wants us to look at how changing β for the heuristic value affects the algorithm.
+From running a couple values against a strict alpha value of α = 1, it's obvious that the path does not change if it were a strict Greedy BFS algorithm.
+The pictures of the path for values of β = 1, 2, and 3 are below, respectively.